-Figure 3: Manchester coding example
+Figure 3 : Manchester coding example

 The signal average value is constant.
-In FSK modulation (MOD=1), clock recovery from the data stream itself is allowed.
-In order to achieve a correct clock recovery, Manchester coded data must have a duty cycle between 45% and 55%.
+This allows clock recovery from the data stream itself.
+In order to achieve a correct clock recovery, Manchester coded data must have a duty cycle between 48% and 52%.